-UPDATE: The show is no longer available at wb.com.
+UPDATE: The show is no longer available at wb.com, but is now on CW Seed.

 The Flash TV series is a favorite of mine from back when I was just a little guy.
 My dad was a huge fan of sci-fi tv series, and we used to flip back and forth from The Flash to the Simpsons way back in the day.
 A few years later my sister would let me rent out the old Flash series from Erol’s, as they carried two VHS of the series, The Flash and The Flash II: Revenge of The Trickster.
 I found both to be highly entertaining and watched them numerous times with captive eyes.
 I believe a third one was released later on but I never got a chance to watch it.